 So it’s only a matter of time before the medical practitioners that the kratom community has cheered on for the past few years start to turn on the kratom supplement industry itself.
 And we should remain aware of that probability.
 The pharmaceutical industry works tirelessly to lobby representatives to give them sole rights to particular plants.

-And Mac Haddow, the Senior Fellow at the American Kratom Association, recently tweeted that the Food and Drug Administration (FDA) has doubled down on their misinformation campaign for the new legislative session.
+Mac Haddow, the Senior Fellow at the American Kratom Association recently tweeted the Food and Drug Administration (FDA) has doubled down on their misinformation campaign for the new legislative session.
 So we all have our work cut out for us.